Logo

 Who gets hurt when interest rates rise?

 Generally, borrowers with variable interest rate debt are affected the most by a rising interest rate environment.
 This is because their monthly payments typically increase along with rising rates.
-New homebuyers may also have to adjust to paying market premiums, reducing their expectations about how much home they can afford (compromising on square footage, features, etc.), or delay home buying plans altogether as the cost of buying a home often goes up with rising interest rates.
+New homebuyers may also have to adjust to paying market premiums, reducing their expectations about how much home they can afford (compromising on square footage, features, etc.), or delay home-buying plans altogether as the cost of buying a home often goes up with rising interest rates.
 With fewer homebuyers in the market, sellers generally also face more challenges in selling their homes at the prices they were hoping to receive.

 What happens when interest rates rise largely depends on the type of debt you’re carrying.
 At the same time, depending on your personal financial situation, it can affect your decisions about borrowing and spending money.

 Certain types of existing debt can get more expensive as interest rates increase, particularly variable, high-interest rate debt such as any balances you may be carrying on one or more credit cards.
-Accelerating your debt paydown or consolidating your credit card or other variable rate debt can limit your exposure to rising interest rates, potentially saving you on the cost of borrowing in the long run.
+Accelerating your debt paydown or consolidating your credit card or other variable-rate debt can limit your exposure to rising interest rates, potentially saving you on the cost of borrowing in the long run.

 While it’s more prudent to wait until interest rates fall or stop rising before taking on new debt, maintaining a good credit score by continuing to pay your monthly bills on time can help you get the most favorable rate if you do have to take out a new loan.